Skip to Main Content

 CT Scans for Cats & Dogs

-CT scans, otherwise known as CAT scans, for cats and dogs, are useful when assessing the nasal passage, sinuses, lungs, thorax, ears, abdomen, and some orthopedic areas.
+CT scans, also known as CAT scans, are useful for assessing the nasal passages, sinuses, lungs, thorax, ears, abdomen, and certain orthopedic areas in cats and dogs.

 Your vet might recommend a CT scan if your pet has any condition ranging from lung disease to pulmonary fibrosis, metastatic cancer (before surgery), tumors or masses in the chest cavity, disease in the nasal cavity, trauma to the spine or pelvis, vascular anomalies or orthopedic developmental disease (elbow dysplasia).

-For these types of scans, an X-ray tube rotates around the patient to record images from several angles (the suspected health issue will determine the number of images captured) to create slices.
+For these types of scans, an X-ray tube rotates around the patient to capture images from several angles (the suspected health issue determines the number of images captured) to create slices.
 The slices are then stacked together to produce a 3D image of your pet without superimposition of other tissues or organs.

 How can I prepare my cat or dog for X-rays or CT scans?

-Often, an X-ray and CT scan are done when the animal is brought in to have an issue looked at by the vet.
+Often, an X-ray and CT scan are performed when the animal is brought in to have an issue examined by the veterinarian.
 For that reason, no preparation is required.

-If you have an X-ray or CT scan that was booked ahead of time for your pet, your vet will provide all the instructions you will need for the day of the procedure.
+If you have an X-ray or CT scan scheduled in advance for your pet, your veterinarian will provide all the necessary instructions for the day of the procedure.

 Do cats and dogs need to be sedated for diagnostic imaging?